Indoc-Research/NeuralActivityCubic/_docs/model.html.md

 live directly in `create_analysis_jobs()` — instead, it’s delegated to a series of helper methods.
 These methods do the real legwork and are marked as private by convention, meaning they’re not intended to be called from outside the Model class.
+Each isolates a specific aspect of the analysis job creation, like locating recordings or mapping ROI files, making it easier to extend or debug individual steps.

 For your convenience, we’ve bundled all of them together in the next code block so you can collapse them as a group, skim through them if you